 - Air pressure-regulating ear plugs.
 These are cheap, reusable ear plugs that are often sold at airports and in many pharmacies.
 These ear plugs may help slow the rate of air pressure change on the eardrum.
 It is not yet known how effective they are but some people find them helpful.

-Normal practice of divers is to descend and ascend slowly which should give time for the air pressures to equalise either side of the eardrum.
+Normal practice of divers is to descend and ascend slowly which should give them time to equalise the air pressure on either side of the eardrum.
 Divers can do the Valsalva manoeuvre (described above) too.
 You should not dive if you have a condition that may cause a blocked Eustachian tube, as this may cause severe barotrauma and severe ear pain.

 Are there any complications?